 As the portfolio of these mutual funds consists predominantly of debt-oriented assets, they get taxed in a manner that is similar to the taxation of pure debt funds.
 The tax rates on the gains from conservative hybrid funds will be as follows, depending on the nature of the profits.

 These are the gains you make if you sell your mutual fund holdings within 3 years of investment.
 STCG is added to your total income and is taxed according to the income tax slab rate applicable to you.

-These are the gains you make if you sell your mutual fund holdings after 3 years or more from the date of investment.
-LTCG on conservative hybrid funds is taxed at 20% percent along with indexation benefits.
+These are the gains you make if you sell your mutual fund holdings after 3 years or more from the investment date.
+LTCG on conservative hybrid funds gets taxed at 20%, along with indexation benefits.

 Conservative hybrid funds benefit investors interested in exploring low-risk equity investments, seeking higher returns while maintaining safety, or planning for retirement.